sammancoaching/website/_learning_hours/small_steps/select_order_testcases.md

 When you have half a dozen or so of those kinds of cases, ask them to prioritize/sort them.
 Which is the easiest to implement?
 Which order should we take them in?
 Hopefully they will notice you should take a number that is not divisible by 3 or 5 to begin with.
 Write numbers next to the examples (in a different colour pen) which order to implement them as test cases.

-### Demonstrate TDD
+### Inside-out vs Outside-In TDD
-If you think they need this, demonstrate how to TDD the first few test cases.
-If they handled LeapYears well in a previous session, you could skip this.
-If I do a demo, I often use cyber-dojo to make the TDD cycles more visible.
+Talk about how you plan and select test cases in TDD.
+Point out why you might spend a few minutes analyzing the problem to look for a pure function to test drive.
+Explain this is a strategy for 'inside-out' TDD, and explain what that is.
+I like to make a sketch as I talk or have a couple of  slides prepared.
+Share a link to more information (either something you wrote or an article or video or book that you recommend).

 ### Do
-Have the group work in pairs or a mob to do the Kata, starting from no code, just the examples written on the whiteboard.
-Every 4 minutes, remind them to swap the driver.
+Have the group work in pairs or ensemble to do the Kata, starting from no code, just the examples written on the whiteboard.
+Every 4 minutes, remind them to swap the typist.

 When it comes to the test for the impure function that prints to the console, I suggest you point out this is harder to test with a unit test and we will leave automating that test for another day.
 For today it's enough to automate the test for the pure function, and do a manual test of printing to the console.

 ### Reflect
-How did TDD feel?
-What was difficult and what was easier compared with tests you've written before?
-Tell us the most useful thing you learnt so far.
+Take the 'group temperature' on these questions - ask them to rate their confidence on a scale of 1-5

+* How confident do you feel about the code you test-drove?
+* How confident do you feel that the whole solution works?

+Since they have probably not written an automated test for the overall solution that prints all the FizzBuzz numbers up to 100, they might feel less confident in that part of the code.
+On the other hand, they didn't need any mocks or test doubles in the tests they wrote.

+In pairs, ask them to discuss: Can you think of other code you've written where you could have test-driven the 'inside' part?